 Why should I get trip cancellation insurance for my Theodore Roosevelt National Park travel?

-Trip cancellation insurance can reimburse the costs of the prepaid, non-refundable expenses if the trip is cancelled due to a covered reason in the policy.
+Trip cancellation insurance can reimburse the costs of the prepaid, non-refundable expenses if the trip is canceled due to a covered reason in the policy.
 Make sure you review the policy wording before you buy it to understand the situations that are and are not covered.

 What should I look for in my Theodore Roosevelt National Park trip cancellation insurance?